kuruczgy/x1e-nixos-config/README.md

 If you would like to attempt using this on something other than the Lenovo Yoga Slim 7x, enable the appropriate `hardware.<device>.enable` option.
 (See the "Identifier" row of the table above for the available devices.)

-Run `nix build .#nixosConfigurations.iso.config.system.build.isoImage` to build the ISO.
+Run `nix build .#iso` to build the ISO.
 You might need to add the `--extra-experimental-features 'nix-command flakes'` flag if flakes are not enabled in your Nix config (e.g. in WSL).

 ## Setup guide